DOH! Network

 • type ls -al to see who owns those hidden files or directories.

-How do I log in as a different user?
+How to log in as a different user

 If you are trying to log in as root, just type su and you will be prompted for the root password